tldr-pages/tldr/pages/osx/setfile.md

 # setfile

-> Sets file attributes on files in an HFS+ directory.
+> Set file attributes on files in an HFS+ directory.
 > More information: <https://ss64.com/osx/setfile.html>.

 - Set creation date for specific files: